 Top Five Employability Skills

-Companies want employees who understand and follow company rules, are honest and trustworthy, and act professionally and responsibly.
+Ethics is a broad category that refers to an employee’s principles.
+Companies want employees who understand and follow company rules, are honest and trustworthy and act professionally and responsibly.

 Information Technology (IT) Knowledge